Learn more about vaccines and pregnancy

+Ideally immunizations should occur before pregnancy because some vaccinations are not safe in pregnancy.
 Patients may feel reluctant to have a vaccination because of the fear of affecting the pregnancy adversely.
-However, the vaccinations that are recommended have been used extensively and safely, and there is no indication that there is any risk to the pregnancy by the recommended vaccinations.
+However, the recommended vaccinations have been used extensively and safely.
+There is no indication that there is any risk to the pregnancy by the recommended vaccinations.

-This vaccine is recommended for all women who have not been previously vaccinated or if bloodwork does not show protection.
-It should be administered before pregnancy – and pregnancy should not occur within a month of the vaccine.
+Measles, Mumps, and Rubella (MMR vaccine; Rubella = German measles).
+This vaccine is for all women who have not been previously vaccinated or if bloodwork does not show protection.
+It should be occur before pregnancy – and pregnancy should not occur within a month of the vaccine.

-This vaccine is recommended for adults who will have close contact with an infant of less than 12 months of age.
-Thus, any woman who might become pregnant or is immediately postpartum should be encouraged to receive it.
-A booster should be considered if it has been more than 10 years since the previous vaccination.
+Tetanus Diptheria Pertussis (DTaP vaccine; Pertussis = Whooping Cough).
+This vaccine is for adults who will have close contact with an infant of less than 12 months of age.
+Thus, any woman who might become pregnant or is immediately postpartum should receive it.
+People need a boost every 10 years.

 Vaccinations can help protect women and their unborn children during and after pregnancy against illnesses with potentially severe side effects.
 It is ideal to complete vaccinations before pregnancy, as some vaccinations are not safe to administer during pregnancy.

-If you have any questions about which vaccinations are appropriate for you, consider speaking with your OBGYN or general health provider.
+If you have any questions about which vaccinations are appropriate for you, contact us to learn more.